Categories

 */

-// TCON is connected to this pin.
-TCON is the inverted output signal.
+// OUT is connected to this pin.
+OUT is the inverted output signal.

 #define WWVB_PIN 2